 The strength, reliability and reputation of the Winlink system is based upon the quality of service provided by knowledgeable and attentive volunteers.
 We maintain a high standard in order to provide good user experiences and meet normal user expectations.
 Within the bounds of the licensing regulations, we authorize RMS gateway operation to sysops who agree to the following guidelines:

 - to reasonably maintain their stations both online and on-the-air 24x7x365

 - to provide dedicated gateway equipment, preferably with emergency power

 - to report sysop contact information, station, service code, software version and frequency information to WL2K servers through proper configuration of gateway software and local network routers

-- if operating as a PUBLIC or EMCOMM gateway with third-party gateway software, to configure it so that the log-in protocol, message addressing, the user interface and gateway connection conventions conform to those used in RMS Express, and it's interaction with RMS gateways developed by the Winlink Development Team
+- if operating as a PUBLIC or EMCOMM gateway with third-party gateway software, to configure it so that the log-in protocol, message addressing, the user interface and gateway connection conventions conform to those used in Winlink Express, and it's interaction with RMS gateways developed by the Winlink Development Team,

-- TO SUBSCRIBE TO AND REGULARLY READ THE Winlink_Programs_Group WL2K E-MAIL REFLECTOR.
+- and TO SUBSCRIBE TO AND REGULARLY READ THE Winlink_Programs_Group WL2K E-MAIL REFLECTOR.

 Sysops are responsible for the lawful operation of their stations.
 RMS gateways that remain off-line or do not report to WL2K Servers for extended periods, or fail to operate with current software are automatically removed from the network first, then issues are worked out.
 Portable or temporary stations should be tested on a regular basis to maintain their readiness.
 If they do not, they are also automatically purged.